SAP-samples/abap-platform-rap640/exercises/ex2/README.md

 </details>

-## Step 3: Generate transactional UI services
+## Step 3: Generate a transactional UI service

 You will now use a wizard to generate all repository objects required for your RAP business object based on the table you have just created.